Nonlinear Level Set Learning for Function Approximation on Sparse Data with Applications to Parametric Differential Equations: Conclusion

 \section{Conclusion}

 An improved version of the NLL algorithm from \cite{NLL} has been proposed which reduces the input dimension to one in every case.
 By reformulating the central learning problem as the minimization of a Dirichlet-type energy functional, good stability and convergence properties are exhibited despite the use of sparse and high-dimensional training data.
 Through various illustrative examples it has been demonstrated that New NLL has several benefits over the original NLL algorithm and the linear method of Active Subspaces, including faster training than Old NLL and a sharper, more complete dimension reduction.
 Results show that regression approximations trained after New NLL are also more accurate, leading to confident prediction when approximating functionals of ODE/PDE solutions.
 Future work includes obtaining rigorous estimates on the data dependence and algorithmic convergence of New NLL, as well as studying the connection between harmonic maps and minimizers of the NLL algorithm.
+Finally, it remains to investigate the performance of NLL when the level sets of $f$ in $U$ cannot be covered by just one coordinate chart.
+Does a procedure motivated by the local IFT still produce a good mapping in this case?
+If not, is there a straightforward modification which yields better results?
+Although these concerns can always be addressed in principle by shrinking the domain $U$, it would be interesting to have an algorithm which is agnostic to such topological considerations.